Yoga For Students (Fun Yoga For Students During Exams)

 Balasana

-1. Sit down on your knees and join the thighs, knees, big toes with hips on the heels left distant comfortably.
+1. Sit down on your knees and join the thighs, knees, and big toes with hips on the heels left distant comfortably.

 3. Inhale; raise your arms stretching the spine.